naturepoems/naturepoems/quotes/Nature Poetry in the British Romantic Period (1800–1850)/John Clare/index.md

 ---
 layout: author
 title: John Clare
-description: "Clare is known for his vivid depictions of rural life and nature.
-His detailed observations in poems like 'I Am' express a deep connection to the natural world around him."
+description: "Often referred to as the 'peasant poet', Clare's intimate knowledge of the countryside is celebrated in his work.
+'The Shepherd's Calendar' and 'The Village Minstrel' are rich with observations of rural life and nature."
 subject: "Nature Poetry in the British Romantic Period (1800–1850)"
 parent: Nature Poetry in the British Romantic Period (1800–1850)
 permalink: /Nature Poetry in the British Romantic Period (1800–1850)/John Clare/